Catholic Stuff (2018)

 • If an immigration officer stops you on the street, you don't have to answer questions."

-This is why I no longer give money to the Archdiocese's Annual Catholic Appeal.
+This is why I am rethinking my participation in the Archdiocese's Annual Catholic Appeal.
 I don't want my money used to facilitate lawbreaking.
 America is a nation of laws; had I known about this event in advance, I would have contacted ICE and alerted them. (posted 3/12/18, permalink)